-The grand theory on which this study is based is the theory of legitimacy.
-Legitimacy theory is used as the basis for explaining social and environmental reporting practices (Deegan, 2019).
+The grand theory is the theory of legitimacy.
+It is the theory used as the basis for explaining social and environmental reporting practices (Deegan, 2019).
 Legitimacy is an important factor for companies to continue to survive and develop, as a vehicle in constructing corporate strategies, especially those related to efforts to position themselves in the midst of an increasingly developed and developed community environment (Hadi, 2009).
 Legitimacy is expected to encourage company going concern by generating benefits and potential resources for the company.
 Legitimacy theory is a theoretical perspective within the framework of economic and political theory (Widiyanti & Hasanah, 2018).
+For Islamic banks, legitimacy is needed to sustain their business by generating benefits for stakeholders, including the government, community, muzakki, depositors, mudharib, tenants and other parties.

-Companies will tend to use environmental-based performance and disclosure of environmental information with the aim of justifying or legitimizing the company in the eyes of the public, this is because the extent of the influence of the community can determine the amount of financial allocations and other economic sources.
+Companies will tend to use environmental-based performance and disclosure of environmental information with the aim of justifying or legitimizing the company for public because the extent of the influence of the community can determine the amount of financial allocations and other economic sources.
 In this theory, company will act to remain legitimate in the eyes of whom it deems to be able to affect its legitimacy.
-One of the ways companies act to remain legitimate with the public that gives this award, is by voluntarily disclosing social and environmental information in the company's annual report (O'Donovan, 2000)
+One of the ways companies act to remain legitimate with the public that gives this award is by voluntarily disclosing social and environmental information in the company's annual report (O'Donovan, 2000).

 Legitimacy is a management system that is oriented to the company's alignments with the community and the government.
-The annual report illustrates the company's responsibility to obtain revenue from the community that is expected to increase the value of the company and company profits.
-The company's ever-increasing profits will eventually become a reference for investors in making investment decisions.
-Public expectations of the company will be fulfilled if the social responsibility and social disclosure practices carried out by the company are carried out in accordance with the values and social norms prevailing in the community.
+This can be identified by their annual report which illustrates their responsibility to obtain revenue from the community.
+This revenue is expected to increase the value of the company and company profits.
+The company's everincreasing profits will eventually become a reference for investors in making investment decisions.
+Public expectations for the company will be fulfilled if the social responsibility and social disclosure practices carried out by the company are carried out in accordance with the values and social norms prevailing in the community.
 If the company always aligns itself with the values and norms in society and can anticipate the occurrence of legitimacy gaps, the company can continue to survive because it is considered legitimate according to people's views in carrying out its business activities (Widiyanti & Hasanah, 2018).

-Magashid Sharia
+Maqashid Sharia

-Etymologically, maqashid is a plural form of maqshud which means intentional, or purpose.
-The sharia is the way to water, or can be said to be the way to the source of life.
-In terminology, maqashid sharia is the intention of God as the maker of sharia to provide benefit to humans by meeting the needs of dharuriyah, hajiyat, and tahsiniyah (Fauzia & Riyadi, 2018).
-The ultimate goal of the maqashid sharia is to increase the benefit of mankind in this world and the hereafter, in life and death, in the past and the future.
-Ignorance of maqashid sharia can encourage people to deny the law handed down by Allah Subhanahu wa ta'ala.
+Etymologically, magashid is a plural form of magshud which means intention or purpose.
+The sharia is the way to nurture, or the way to the source of life.
+In terminology, magashid sharia is God's intention as the maker of sharia to provide benefit to humans by meeting the needs of dharuriyah, hajiyat, and tahsiniyah (Fauzia & Riyadi, 2018).
+The ultimate goal of the magashid sharia is to increase the benefit of mankind in the world and the hereafter, in life and death, in the past and the future.
+Ignorance of magashid sharia can encourage people to deny the law handed down by Allah Subhanahu wa ta'ala.
 The maqashid sharia framework developed by ushul figh experts establish five basic elements that originate from the al-Qur'an and constitute the objectives of sharia, namely: guarding religion, soul, reason, descent, and property.